COVID-19 updates: Free vaccine clinics

 Timeline and community engagement

-Beginning in summer 2021, Ramsey County Parks & Recreation is asking park users how park, trail and facility signs can be more informative, helpful and welcoming for all visitors.
-We’ll use that input to prepare draft changes and ask for your feedback before making decisions and beginning implementation in 2022.
+Beginning in summer 2021, Ramsey County Parks & Recreation asked park users how park, trail and facility signs could be more informative, helpful and welcoming for all visitors.

 Opportunities for public input will be shared here as they become available.